antikceo/blabnotes/README.md

-BlabNotes is a web based speech recogntion application
+BlabNotes is a web based speech transcription application